msk2017ai/msk2017ai/README.md

 - 👋 Hi, I’m @msk2017ai
+- My strong points are:
+    -   my Domain knowledge and vast experience in Industries such as Telecom,          Automotive, Manufacturing and Logistics, Banking and Finance.
+    -   my all around skills on data engineering, data science, machine learning,  product Ownership.
+    -   my problem solving skills using Data and Analytical tools and techniques.
+    -   my Unique Qualification which helps to understand and solve new problems with high quality in faster manner, as this is proven and regarded in my work.
-- 👀 I’m interested in Data Science and Machine Leaning
+- 👀 I’m interested in Data Science and Machine Leaning.
-- 🌱 I’m currently learning to solve new problems using Machine Learning tools and techniques
+- 🌱 I’m excited to solve new problems using Data and Analytics.
 - 💞️ I’m looking to collaborate on Github with other users and hone my skills
 - 📫 You can reach me via www.linkedin.com/in/msk2017ai
--  resume_matcher is a repository which is a prototype of application - helping to identify and match resumes with the applied job description. https://github.com/msk2017ai/resume_matcher
+-  resume_matcher is a repository which is a prototype of application - helping to identify and match resumes with the applied job description.
+-  Working on Computer Vision Applications, This will help for Image Reading, Image Segmentation, and Face Detection, It is expected that the repo will be updated soon. https://github.com/msk2017ai/resume_matcher

 <!---